ColinShaw/python-keras-pet-segmentation/README.md

 # Pet Image Segmentation in Keras

-This is a skip-layer semantic model built in Keras based on pre-trained VGG16 with final training on cat images.
-The images come from loads in the `data` directory.
-A real nice data set to train with is the Oxford-IIIT pet data set constrained to cats ([here](http://www.robots.ox.ac.uk/~vgg/data/pets/)).
+This is a skip-layer semantic model built in Keras based on pre-trained VGG16 with final training on pet images.
+A real nice data set to train with is the Oxford-IIIT pet data set.
+Drop the data set into the `/data` directory and look in the code to see how it loads it.